 - 1/2 tbsp. pure maple syrup optional (see notes)

 - Ensure your canned coconut milk has been refrigerated overnight.

 - Add pure vanilla extract and optional maple syrup to mixing bowl.
-Using a hand held blender, blend on med-high for 2-3 minutes, or until cream is light an fluffy.
+Using a hand held mixer, mix on med-high for 2-3 minutes, or until cream is light an fluffy.

 - Serve immediately, or store in refrigerator until ready to use.
 Will stay fresh in the fridge for 3-4 days.